-We use base salary to provide each executive officer with a specified level of cash compensation during the year with the expectation that they will perform their responsibilities to the best of their ability and in our best interests.
+We use base salary to provide our executive officers with a specified level of cash compensation during the year with the expectation that they will perform their responsibilities to the best of their ability and in our best interests.

-Generally, we establish the initial base salaries of our executive officers through arm's-length negotiation at the time we hire the individual executive officer, taking into account their position, qualifications, experience, prior salary level, and the base salaries of our other executive officers.
+Generally, we establish the initial base salaries of our executive officers through arm's-length negotiations at the time we hire them, taking into account their position, qualifications, experience, prior salary level, and the base salaries of our other executive officers.
 Thereafter, the compensation committee reviews the base salaries of our executive officers each year as part of its annual compensation review, with input from our chief executive officer (except with respect to his own base salary) and makes adjustments as it determines to be reasonable and necessary to reflect the scope of an executive officer's performance, individual contributions and responsibilities, position in the case of a promotion, and market conditions.

-In March 2020, the compensation committee reviewed the base salaries of our executive officers, including our named executive officers (other than Mr. Regan), taking into consideration a competitive market analysis and the recommendations of our chief executive officer, as well as the other factors described in "Compensation-Setting Process-Compensation Setting," above.
-Following this review, the compensation committee approved a reduction in Mr. Houston's base salary, which Mr. Houston requested, to \$550,000, effective April 1, 2020.
+In March 2021, the compensation committee reviewed the base salaries of our executive officers, taking into consideration a competitive market analysis and the recommendations of our chief executive officer, as well as the other factors described in "Compensation-Setting Process-Compensation Setting," above.
+In connection with this review, Mr. Houston's salary was increased to \$625,000 and Mr. Regan's salary was increased to \$475,000 to align with targeted market positioning, each effective February 1, 2021.

-The base salaries of our named executive officers for 2020 were:
+The base salaries of our named executive officers for 2021 were:

-Named Executive Officer Base Salary as of End of 2019 (\$) Base Salary as of End of 2020 (\$) Percentage (Decrease) / Increase
+Named Executive Officer Base Salary as of End of 2020 (\$) Base Salary as of End of 2021 (\$) Percentage (Decrease) / Increase

-Andrew W. Houston 700,000 550,000 (21%)
+Andrew W. Houston 550,000 625,000 14%

-Timothy Regan 330,000 450,000 36%
+Timothy Regan 450,000 475,000 6%

-Timothy Young 500,000 600,000 20%
+Timothy Young 600,000 600,000 0%

 Bart E. Volkmer 475,000 475,000 0%

-Ajay V. Vashee (1) 550,000 N/A

-Olivia Nottebohm (2) 500,000 500,000 0%
+Olivia Nottebohm (1) 500,000 N/A